locdoan12121997/ticketsim/kafka/README.md

   bash ~/ticketsim/scripts/vm_setup.sh && exec newgrp docker
   ```

 - Set the evironment variables.
-Kafka advertised listener need KAFKA_ADDRESS to return to kafka clients
+Kafka advertised listener need KAFKA_ADDRESS to return to kafka clients.
+If you don't set KAFKA_ADDRESS, Kafka will then write to localhost, which will not allow Spark to read messages.

   - External IP of the Kafka VM